v5sollee/vscode-npm-manage/README.md

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+For example if there is an image subfolder under your extension project workspace:2

 \!\[feature X\]\(images/feature-x.png\)